MasahikoSawada/pgtools/tid_bench/README.md

 # bdbench (Benchmark for index bulk-deletion)

 Lazy vacuum's index bulk-deletion operation is essentially an existence check.
-For each index tuples, we check if there is its (heap) TID in the dead tuple TID collected during heap scan.
-The memory space is limited by maintenance_work_mem, 64MB by default.
+For each TID that index tuple points to, we check if there is dead tuple TID corrected during heap scan.
+The memory space to store the dead tuples is limited by maintenance_work_mem, 64MB by default.
 If we collect dead tuple more than the limit, we suspend the heap scan, invoke both index vacuuming and heap vacuuming, and then resume the heap scan.
 Since index bulk-deletion is usually implemented as a whole index scan it would be advisable to avoid doing it more than once.

-There are two important factors here: memory usage and lookup performance.
-Both are related to the bulk-deletion performance.
-The latter is obvious while the former contributes to the number of index vacuuming in a lazy vacuum.
+In terms of index vacuum performance, there are two important factors: performance of lookup within the dead tuple and memory usage.
+The former is obvious while the latter contributes to the number of index vacuuming in a lazy vacuum.

-As of the current implementation, we use a simple flat array to store dead tuple TIDs and lookup a TID by `bsearch()`.
+As of the current implementation, we use a simple flat array to store dead tuple TIDs and lookup a TID by bsearch().
 There are known limitations and problems:

 * Cannot allocate more than 1GB.
   * There was a discussion to eliminate this limitation by using `MemoryContextAllocHuge()` but was rejected because of the following two points.